 The simple answer is because you’re not in the correct location/country to access the content.
 However, if you’re already using a VPN to spoof your location, things are a little more complicated.

-As recently as last year, any cheap VPN would let users stream catchup content from any country.
+As recently as last year, internet users could use any cheap VPN to stream catchup content from any country.
 This method meant BBC iPlayer, and all of its content was open to anyone in the world with a VPN.
 Not just the TV License-paying British public.

 Great for the end-consumer.
-Not so great for rights holders.
+Not great for rights holders.
 This led to the broadcasters (with on-demand content) upgrading their geo-restriction technology.
-And in 2017, broadcasters – including the BBC, Netflix, Amazon, ITV, BT Sport, Sky Go, Foxtel and 4od – actively started blacklisting IP addresses that they suspected were attached to VPNs.

 The way catchup TV providers detect a VPN’s IP address is pretty simple.
 Broadcasters recognised that VPNs were sharing a small number of IP addresses with their thousands/millions of customers.
 This meant certain IP addresses were accessing and downloading excessive amounts of data from BBC, Netflix, BT Sport another broadcasters’ servers.
 And this made the VPN’s IP addresses pretty easy to spot and blacklist.

 Picture your IP address as your home’s internet connection.
 Normal behaviour would look something like 2-6 users accessing the internet at any given time.
 That’s a maximum of 2-6 users accessing BBC iPlayer’s servers at the same time.
 VPNs share UK IP address with thousands of customers which makes the level of content downloaded from the same IP address abnormal.
 And more importantly, easy for the BBC to spot and blacklist.